 - No way no how (33 percent): People in this group are decidedly opposed to riding a bike as a form of transportation, and no circumstances will change this.

 It might seem likely that larger urban centers naturally attract more cyclists, but this proves not the case.
 In many cities—including Dallas, Detroit, Houston, Kansas City and Memphis—less than 0.3 percent of residents cycle to work (less than half the national average).
-What distinguishes other cities with higher cycling rates—including Chicago (1.2 percent), Toronto (1.7 percent), Washington (2.2 percent), Montreal (2.4 percent), San Francisco (3.0 percent), Vancouver (3.7 percent), Minneapolis (3.9 percent) and Portland (5.5 percent)—is more city-led investment and support.
+What distinguishes other cities with higher cycling rates such as Chicago (1.2 percent), Toronto (1.7 percent), Washington (2.2 percent), Montreal (2.4 percent), San Francisco (3.0 percent), Vancouver (3.7 percent), Minneapolis (3.9 percent) and Portland (5.5 percent)—is more city-led investment and support.
 Successful initiatives typically include:

 - Bike education programs